KKUPC/CliNaP-M_April2022/4_data_preprocessing/4_data_preprocessing_README.md

 ![](Figures/l4.png)

 ### Step 3.
 Create and upload meta data as tab delimited file

+The sampleMetadata file is a tab-separated table, in text format.
+This table has to be filled by the user.
+You can use any software you find appropriate to construct your table, as long as you save your file in a compatible format.
+For example, you can use a spreadsheet software such as Microsoft Excel or LibreOffice.

 - Create metadata in MS excel
 - Save as tab-delimited (.txt) file
 - Upload to galaxy (file type tabular)